Advent of Code 2021

 return increases

-For part 2, we're asked to consider the sum of a three-measurement sliding window.
-I thought I would need a deque
+For part 2, we’re asked to consider the sum of a three-measurement sliding

-to keep a list of 3 values, or use list comprehension + slices, when I remembered about these recipes in the python docs.
-I copied over an implementation for a generator of these windows and used for my solution:
+in the python docs.
+I copied over an implementation for a generator of these

 import collections